caothang/CMS/server/tomcat/patch/src/main/tomcat/EXO-README.txt

     * [KS-3414] - [FAQ] IE7: Error when edit FQA portlet
     * [KS-3415] - [Wiki] IE7: Error when insert macro
     * [KS-3416] - Poll portlet preference modifications are not taken into account in other user sessions
-    * [KS-3420] - Add packages in the lib of exo.ks.extension.ear
+    * [KS-3420] - Add packages in the lib of exo.cms.extension.ear
     * [KS-3421] - [wiki] Error when upload image in new page
     * [KS-3422] - [wiki] Can't view image from another page
     * [KS-3429] - [Wiki] Show content of Wiki Home page after save new page